jboss-fuse/quickstarts/fuse/sap-trfc-server-fuse/README.md

-Standalone SAP Transactional RFC Server Endpoint Quick Start
+Fuse SAP Transactional RFC Server Endpoint Quick Start
 =======================================================================================================================
-**Demonstrates the sap-trfc-server component running in a standalone camel runtime.**
+**Demonstrates the sap-trfc-server component running in a Fuse camel runtime.**
 ![Waldo](../../waldo.png "Waldo")

 ***
 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-trfc-server component to handle a remote function call from SAP.
+Summary: This quickstart demonstrates how to configure and use the sap-trfc-server component in a Fuse environment to handle a remote function call from SAP.
 This component handles a remote function call from SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>

 ***

 What is it?
 -----------